(Published at rajeshsetty.com on December 21, 2010)

 RS: What is ONE more question that I should have asked you and what is the answer to that?

 PINK is a color associated with little girls or girly stuff.
 But I believe that there is more to PINK than little girls and Barbies.
 Don’t get me wrong.
 I love

-Here is my take on the NEW PINK: It is the color of passion – passion to create, inner strength and confidence.
+Here is my take on the NEW PINK: It is the color of passion – a passion to create, inner strength, and confidence.
 And so I choose PINK.